OpenCircuits/OpenCircuits/Definitions - Inputs.md

 # Welcome to OpenCircuits!

-I wanted to create this document to define the inputs electrical components used OpenCircuits.
-This document will the components used in the side-bar.
+I wanted to create this document to define the input electrical components used OpenCircuits.

 # Constant Low
 A constant low means that power is constantly not suppled